-In case of your toddler baby odor in places like the armpits, it could indeed be a signal of an underlying illness.
-In some toddlers, armpit odor may be due to the colonization of certain bacterial strains (1).
-MomJunction here tells you all about body odor in toddlers.
+For instance, if body odor occurs in places like armpits, it could indicate an underlying illness.
+In some toddlers, armpit odor may develop due to bacterial overgrowth or an underlying infection (2).
+Keep reading to understand the symptoms, causes, treatment, and prevention of body odor in toddlers.

 - A few toddlers may have body odor after eating certain foods like non-organic dairy products, meat, eggs, and spicy food.

 - It may also be due to the presence of parasites in the body.

 - Some toddlers may have hyperactive sweat glands, due to a condition called hyperhidrosis, which produces more sweat causing excessive body odor and wetness.

 - A rare condition called ‘fish odor syndrome’ may cause a fishy smell in the person’s breath, urine, and sweat.
 It is a result of genetic abnormality, and the stench may or may not be noticed immediately after birth.